-8.3 Titles to be used
+7.3 Titles to be used

-A speaker, when referring to the Mayor, Deputy Mayor or presiding member, or a member or officer, is to use the title of that person's office.
+A speaker, when referring to the mayor, deputy mayor or presiding member, or a member or officer, is to use the title of that person's office.

-8.4 Advice of entry or departure
+7.4 Advice of entry or departure

-During the course of a meeting of the Council, a member is not to enter or leave the meeting without first advising the presiding member, in order to facilitate the recording in the minutes of the time or entry or departure.
+During the course of a meeting of the Council, a member is not to enter or leave the meeting without first advising the presiding member, in order to facilitate the recording in the minutes of the time of entry or departure.

-8.5 Members to indicate their intention to speak
+7.5 Members to indicate their intention to speak